Rana44000/makeSPINfile/README.md

 # makeSPINfile
+## Overview
 code to make SPIN file using CHG file

+## Features
+Reads CHG file for structure information, grid dimensions, and extracts the second set of spin density data.

+Outputs this information into new file SPIN.vasp with the same format as CHG file.

+The default input file is the CHG file but user can choose a different file using -chg

+## VASP
 The CHG file is created from the program VASP.

 For more information on CHG, see: https://www.vasp.at/wiki/CHG

 For more information on VASP, see: https://www.vasp.at/wiki/index.php/The_VASP_Manual

-Reads CHG file for structure information, grid dimensions, and extracts the second set of spin density data.

-Outputs this information into new file SPIN.vasp with the same format as CHG file.

-The default input file is the CHG file but user can choose a different file using -chg
+##Vesta examples

-Vesta example using SiH3
+SiH3

 CHG: